yesint/QtGrace6/README_QTGRACE.txt

 Free Software Foundation, Inc.,
 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.

+libharu and fftw3 are included unmodified to be easily accessable.
+See QTGRACE_EXTENSIONS.html for further informations and copyright notice.
+For the recompiled releases for Windows and MacOSX I include dlls and frameworks that are part of Qt.
+These files are under the same copyright as the Qt-library.
+I included the files for convenience unmodified.

 How to build QtGrace:

 QtGrace is based on the Qt-Framework which has to be obtained via http://www.qt.io/.
-Please use at least version 4.6 of Qt to compile QtGrace (Qt5.5 or higher, should work also, please do not use 5.0 because it seems problematic)!
+Please use at least version 4.6 of Qt to compile QtGrace (Qt5.5 or higher, is recommended, especially for QTcpSocket, please do not use 5.0 because it seems problematic)!
 Please install the Qt-SDK which includes the Qt-Creator IDE.
 If you are an experienced developer, you may also be able to compile QtGrace without the Qt-Creator, but I will not describe how to do so here.
 Since you have extracted this folder you may notice, that there are some sub-folders.
 It is important for QtGrace to keep the structure of this folder in order to find some files at runtime.
 I have also included the original source-code-zip-file from grace-5.1.22 as a tar-archive.
 You will not have to extract it.
 This is included just for completeness and for developers use in case someone needs it.
 I assume in the following part, that you have installed Qt and you have got a fully functional Qt-Creator.